Published: Last Updated:

 Why You Should Trust Our List

 It’s important to note that the prices listed are before “on-road costs” are considered.
-What this means is that you still have to include Stamp Duty, CTP insurance in some states, and dealer options and delivery charges.
-For example, the Stamp Duty costs of a vehicle like the Lamborghini Revuelto are $48,450 in NSW, but that’s before options and dealer costs so expect to pay a whole lot more than that.
+This means that you still have to include Stamp Duty, CTP insurance in some states, dealer options, and delivery charges.
+For example, the Stamp Duty costs of a vehicle like the Lamborghini Revuelto are $48,450 in NSW, but that’s before options and dealer costs, so expect to pay a whole lot more than that.